russhustle/leetpattern/docs/graph_mst.md

 # Graph - Minimum Spanning Tree (MST)

+## Minimum Spanning Tree

+- A minimum spanning tree (MST) is a subset of the edges of a connected, edge-weighted graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.

+## LeetCode Problems

 1. 1584 - [Min Cost to Connect All Points](https://leetcode.com/problems/min-cost-to-connect-all-points/) (Medium)
 2. 1135 - [Connecting Cities With Minimum Cost](https://leetcode.com/problems/connecting-cities-with-minimum-cost/) (Medium)
 3. 1168 - [Optimize Water Distribution in a Village](https://leetcode.com/problems/optimize-water-distribution-in-a-village/) (Hard)